kaungmyat128/devops_coursework/Use_Case_Description.md

 ===============================================================

-<h3>USE CASE 18: Population Report of All Capitals in each continent</h3>
+<h3>USE CASE 6: View Top N Most Populated Capital Cities Report </h3>

+<b> CHARACTERISTIC INFORMATION </b>

 <b>Goal in Context</b><br>
+As a data analyst, I want to view top N Capital Cities population
+- in the world
+- in each continent
+- in each region
-As a data analyst, I want to view population report of Capital Cities of all countries in each continent ordered by largest to smallest populated countries so that I can easily know Capital Cities population of any continent that I want to see based on this report.
+ordered by largest to smallest population so that I can easily view top most populated Capital Cities around the world.

 <b>Scope</b><br>
 Company